Jeepers-Gitters/OXE_EAcc/README.md

 # OXE_EAcc
  Alcatel-Lucent OmniPCX Enterprise PABX Ethernet Real-Time accounting tickets Processor script written in PowerShell
 # Notes
-* Written in PowerShell as main purpose was just to save tickets.
-For processing of the files you need another tools.
+* Written in PowerShell as main purpose is just to save tickets for further processing.
+For that processing of the files you need another tools.
 * No DNS support, only IP-address of CPU supported
 * No support of spatial redundancy at the moment
 * Writes CDR, MAO and VoIP tickets in files.
 No processing of VoIP files at the moment
-* Tested only on Windows
+* Tested only on Windows OS's
 # Installation
  Copy .ps1 and eacc.ini files to any folder you like, change parameters in eacc.ini file
 # Configuraition